adorsys/keycloak-ssi-deployment/Readme.md

 For these examples, we will be using the **pre-authorized_code** flow.

-* The script `3.retrieve_IdentityCredential.sh` with create a key pair for the wallet, sign a key proof and use it to request an IdentityCredential with key binding.
+* The script `3.retrieve_IdentityCredential.sh` will create a key pair for the wallet, sign a key proof and use it to request an IdentityCredential with key binding.
 * We are missing an example without key binding